Excited Man Looking at Stock Charts

 Moomoo Screenshot

 In addition to trading in U.S. markets, you can also invest in the Hong Kong and China-A-shares markets.
-Plus, Moomoo's paper trading feature allows you to practice your strategies with virtual funds, right from the same place.
+Moomoo also has a paper trading feature that allows you to practice your strategies with virtual funds, all from the same login.

-Plus, for opening a new account, you can get*:
+Plus, for opening a new account, you can get up to $1,000 in free NVIDIA stock* with the following deposit amounts:

-*Because of these sign-up incentives, we ranked Moomoo as having the best free stock bonus program.
+*Because of this sign-up bonus, we ranked Moomoo as having the best free stock bonus program.

 How to choose a brokerage account